Smoothed Analysis of Learning from Positive Samples: Learning Model and Main Results

 \begin{remark}[Proper vs.\ Improper Learning] The learner in \cref{thm:sampleComplexity} is improper: it outputs a hypothesis that is an intersection of $(\nfrac{1}{\eps})$-hypotheses in our original class.
-This is necessary as simple examples show that proper PIU learning is impossible (\cref{rem:necessityOfImproper}). \end{remark}
+This is necessary as simple examples show that proper learning is impossible {with positive-only samples even with smoothness} (\cref{rem:necessityOfImproper}). \end{remark}